 Growing a flower garden as a group project with encourage social interactions and facilitate intimate connections.
 Working together to make a better place is a natural way to get activity and converse at same time.

 When gardening is engaged in as a group activity with other family members or friends, gardeners will see an improvement in the social aspect of their lives.
 In an age where family activities include sitting mindlessly in front of the television or video game screen, gardening is a fun and educational group activity.
-As the season passes and the plants begin to bloom you might also notice a strengthening of family ties.
-This is in part due to the fact that during gardening you are not disengaging with each other, but working together to achieve a common goal.
+As the season passes and the plants begin to bloom, you might also notice a strengthening of family ties.
+This is partly because, during gardening, you are not disengaging with each other.
+Instead, you are working together to achieve a common goal.

 5. Beauty And Joy

-This may seem obvious but fresh flowers are beautiful and they can bring you and all who see them joy.
+This may seem obvious but fresh flowers are beautiful.
+They can bring you and all who see them joy.
 Planting flowers will make your yard beautiful for the whole neighborhood to enjoy.
 You can also cut the flowers and make bouquets for the special people you love.
-From special occasions to a simple surprise, a floral arrangement is sure to bring positive emotion and even help lower stress levels for the recipient and the giver.
+From special occasions to a simple surprise, a floral arrangement is sure to bring positive emotion.
+It can even help lower stress levels for the recipient and the giver.
 Fresh cut flowers are an easy way to make someone’s day!
 In fact, their positive energy is why they are often given to hospital patients to brighten their day and spread cheer.

 Conclusion

 Benefits of planting flowers can be a fun and satisfying social activity.
 It can be used to stretch the mind and as a family bonding time.
 As the plants grow, the body is strengthened.
-By the time the flowers are in bloom you might find yourself wondering “why didn’t I do this earlier?”
-You will also be happy to know of the benefits of flowers in the environment and feel good to be doing a little something good for the environment.
+By the time the flowers are in bloom, you might find yourself wondering “why didn’t I do this earlier?”
+You will also be happy to know of the benefits of flowers in the environment.
+You will feel good doing a little something good for the environment.
 Do you think you will try a flower garden this year?
-What do think will be your favorite benefits of planting flowers?
+What do you think will be your favorite benefits of planting flowers?

 Related Posts: